BeniGevyan/jbc-2022-01-30-fullstack/2022-03-30 JavaScript/Homework/README.md

 ```

 Create another function that gets an integer number `n` as an argument.
- The function should display a rectangle of numbers with `n` as a base.
+ The function should display a triangle of numbers with `n` as a base.
  For example, `n` is `5`, display:

 ```